Gogu Rădulescu: Early life and FSD

 Born in Bucharest on 5 September 1914, Gheorghe Rădulescu was almost exclusively known under the pet name "Gogu" to the age of sixty.
 Though officially listed as having "Romanian nationality and citizenship", he was the son of a Romani musician (Lăutar) father and a Russian mother, who had met on tour in Saint Petersburg.
 One of his acquaintances, Egon Balas, described Gogu as a man of "strange features, [who] resembled a Tatar khan".
 He and his four siblings were paternally orphaned in 1923, with the eldest brother, Alexandru, playing violin for cinema-goers, as a means to support the others.
-After graduating from Cantemir High School, where he was colleagues by the future Surrealist Gellu Naum, young Rădulescu embraced a career in economics.
+After graduating from Cantemir High School, where he was colleagues with future Surrealist Gellu Naum, young Rădulescu embraced a career in economics.
 He took a diploma from the Higher-level Commercial School No 2 in 1931, enlisting at the Commercial Academy (Faculty of General Economics) the following year.

 Rădulescu graduated from the Academy in 1937, as one of the few diploma-holders of lower-class origins; by then, he was in engaged to Dorina Rudich.
 A PCR militant of Jewish ethnicity, she was born at Roznov on 23 May 1909, and was noted as a good friend of poet Ilarie Voronca.
 They were married in 1938, when Dorina was a typist for Lafayette General Store in Bucharest.
 Rădulescu's own communist activity was being monitored by agents of the Siguranța.
 His file included the mention: "[he] was the organizer and leader of all student action and strikes […]. as part of communist propaganda work during the school year 1935—1936."
 As an economist and journalist, Rădulescu openly embraced historical materialism with an October 1935 article in Revista de Studii Sociologice și Muncitorești, describing Italian fascism as a "brazen dictatorship of the bourgeoisie".
 His fiancee, meanwhile, contributed a series of anti-fascist articles and sketch stories in Petre Pandrea's Cuvântul Liber.
 Rădulescu also became a contributor, with a column on student affairs.

 In May or June 1935, Rădulescu had set up the Democratic Students' Front (FSD).
 It was designed as a method of curbing the rise of Iron Guard fascists, and functioned as a legal annex of the outlawed PCR.
 Headquartered at Batiștei Street 26, in downtown Bucharest, the FSD primarily included communist students—Rădulescu, Miron Constantinescu, Mihnea Gheorghiu, Corneliu Mănescu, Manea Mănescu—and teachers—Eduard Mezincescu, Florica Mezincescu, Pompiliu Macovei.
 Rădulescu was the FSD's country-level president, with Mihail I. Dragomirescu as a general secretary.
 They maintained permanent contact with the Union of Communist Youth (UTC), through "a comrade with the conspiratorial name Emil, who remains unidentified to this day", and then through Constantinescu and Tatiana Leapis-Bulan.
 Most members were also affiliated with the UTC, but some, like Petre Vulpescu, represented the Popovici Socialists, and a "very small number" were Social Democrats.
 Despite its far-leftist coloring, the organization also came to include National Peasantists, Radical Peasantists, as well as independents.